 "[I]t is less clear that the system of checks and balances established in the code modification procedures works if GEMA is, to use GEMA's words, the 'effective progenitor' of a proposal (or at least if it is perceived as such).
 The existing system envisages that GEMA will express a firm view as to what (if any) reform ought to take place at the conclusion of the process, rather than at the start of the process.
-If GEMA is the effective progenitor of a proposal, there may be a perception that it cannot fulfil its intended role under the UNC modification procedures without having prejudged, or at least appeared to prejudge, the matter."
+If GEMA is the effective progenitor of a proposal, there may be a perception that it cannot fulfil its intended role under the UNC modification procedures without having prejudged, or at least appeared to prejudge, the matter."2

-It is possible, for example, that some Panel members may feel obliged to vote for a proposal originating from an Ofgem initiated process, and it is potential skewing of the Panel vote that this Proposal seeks to address.
-As a result, the Workstream recognised that the opportunity to appeal could be better safeguarded if this Modification Proposal were to be implemented.
+Transporter Panel members will necessarily feel obliged to vote for a proposal originating from a condition of their licence3, and it is this potential skewing of the Panel vote that this proposal seeks to address.
+As a result, the proposer considers that the opportunity to appeal would be better safeguarded if this Modification Proposal were to be implemented.

 In addition, there may be concerns about the scope for prejudgment and Ofgem acting as "judge, jury and executioner" should the SCR process outlined in Ofgem's recent industry code governance review proposals be implemented.
 In particular, proposals to give consumer representatives voting rights and Ofgem the power to appoint one of these representatives might be seen to weaken statutory rights of appeal if such parties' views were to be unduly influenced by those of Ofgem.
-There is a risk that a party could challenge the legitimacy of Modification Panel recommendations for proposals that originate from an Ofgem SCR, especially if changes to voting rights were to be implemented.
-The extra safeguard proposed here, of commanding a two-thirds majority, should also help protect Ofgem from potential accusations of prejudgement and any related legal actions.
+There